Flying over Botswana:

 Holidays that include this experience:

-- Other than mobile safaris and self-drives, most trips include at least one scenic flight.
+- Other than mobile safaris, most trips include at least one scenic flight.
 If a flight is not included, we can usually add one in for you as an extra excursion.

 If you’re flying from lodge to lodge, you’ll get a few opportunities to enjoy this.
 If you’re on a mobile safari driving from place to place though, you can take a short flight over the Delta from Maun to experience this.